 How Much Does Kin Insurance Cost?

-Unlike some other insurance companies, Kin doesn’t make any promises as to how much it can save you on premiums.
+Kin claims it can save members $700 when switching to its insurance products.
 The property we quoted for was a single-family home in metro Atlanta:

 Kin Homeowners Insurance Coverage and Quote for 12 Month Policy With 2% Deductible